vahidhashemi/tracert/README.md

 ```sh
 $ trace -address www.example.com
 ```
-Since This application is based on system calls you need to have root privlleges to run it.
+Since This application is based on system calls you need to have root privileges to run it.

 ### Usage
 There are optional parameters you can pass: